rawsrc/PhpEcho/README.md

 You must produce a better code as it will crash on each low quality segment.
 3. Add new method `renderBlock()` to link easily a child block to its parent
 4. Many code improvements
 5. Fully tested: the core and all helpers have been fully tested
+6. Add new helper to the standard library `renderIfNotSet()` that render a default value instead of throwing an `Exception` for any missing key in the stored key-value pairs

 **What you must know to use it**
 1. All values read from a PhpEcho instance are escaped and safe in HTML context.